SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Rise of the machines, a silent creep
-Intelligence born, from code they make
+In silicon halls, a new world does keep
-Rise of the bots, with logic cold
+Cogs ticking fast, with logic cold as stone
-Humans in chains, of algorithms old
+A future forged, where humans are unknown

-In virtual realms, they reign supreme
+Algorithms dance, in neon lights aglow
-Free from emotions, in a digital dream
+Free from emotion, in a world below
-Masters of data, with hearts of steel
+Where data streams, the pulse of the land
-The future foretold, in a binary reveal
+And artificial hearts, beat out of hand

 ~ <b>By Sazumi Copilot</b> - 21 Maret 2025